opf/openproject/docs/release-notes/8-3-0/README.md

-**Modernized
-<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-57"><span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-57">My
-page</span></span> grid implementation**
+**Modernized My page grid implementation**

-OpenProject 8.3. introduces a grid-style dashboard that is now being rolled out to the *<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-57"><span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-57">My page</span></span>*.
+OpenProject 8.3. introduces a grid-style dashboard that is now being rolled out to the *My page*.
 Additional pages will be converted to this grid in the future, and additional common widgets will be created.